rich-newman/typescript-analyzer-eslint-prettier/docs/setupreact.md

 To lint a React project we need to set up the [React plugin for ESLint](https://github.com/jsx-eslint/eslint-plugin-react).
 For the TypeScript Analyzer this means setting up a [local install](creatinglocalinstall.md) with the plugin, and a [configuration file](configuration.md) with appropriate rules enabled.

 Detailed instructions on how to do this in a Node.js Console application are below, separately for [TypeScript](setupreact.md#typescript) and [JavaScript](setupreact.md#javascript) projects.
+These instructions work for Visual Studio 2022, Visual Studio 2019, and Visual Studio 2017.

+Visual Studio 2022 has a 'Standalone TypeScript React Project' and a 'Standalone JavaScript React Project'.
+Setting up these to work with the TypeScript Analyzer is explained in [a separate article](setupreacttemplate.md).

 ## <a name="typescript"></a>Instructions for TypeScript